Five Dollar Wrench

 The Shady Lady

-— The Gooed Shoes
+— The Gooed Shoed

-But sounds stopped.
+But the sounds stopped.

-I looked through the peephole, hoping to see what happened, but all I saw was a giant eyeball, which had a surprisingly deep voice.
+I looked through the peephole, hoping to see what happened, but all I saw was a giant eyeball which had a surprisingly deep voice.
 It said, "STAY."

 I did.

-And, finally, the eyeball appeared in the peephole again.
+Finally, the eyeball appeared in the peephole again.

-It said, "OK."
+It said, "OKAY."

 I was unconvinced.

-I was in quite a hurry to find new shoes, as you can imagine, so I headed out to browse some of the vintage shops around Miller Beach as soon as they opened.
+I was in quite a hurry to find new shoes, as you can imagine, so I trudged through the snow to browse some of the vintage shops around Miller Beach.

 Miller Beach is a nicer neighborhood in Gary.

-Technically, any neighborhood was a nicer neighborhood, compared to the Boxtan Inn, but Miller Beach is actually nice.
+Technically, any neighborhood was a nicer neighborhood compared to the Boxtan Inn, but Miller Beach is actually nice.
 Ish.
 Look, it's all relative, but the funk in my squishy shoes was a reminder that somebody's family now had one less relative and squishers can't be choosers.

 They had a help wanted sign next to the cash register, so I applied for a job.
 The manager at the Boxtan gave me a glowing reference, most likely to get rid of me.
 I think the fact that I wasn't afraid of the place made him more afraid of me than the criminals.